dogethereum/docs/README.md

 * New Superblock
   * There is a new block on the doge blockchain, then another one, then another one...
   * Once per hour Superblock Submitters create a new Superblock containing the newly created blocks and send a Superblock summary to [DogeClaimManager contract](https://github.com/dogethereum/dogethereum-contracts/contracts/DogeClaimManager.sol)
   * Superblock Challengers will challenge the superblock if they find it invalid.
-They will request the list of block hashes, the block headers, etc. Superblock Submitters should send that information which is validated onchain by the contact.
+They will request the list of block hashes, the block headers, etc. Superblock Submitters should send that information which is validated onchain by the contract.
   * A Superblock Challenger might challenge one of the block's scrypt hashes.
 In that case [DogeClaimManager contract](https://github.com/dogethereum/dogethereum-contracts/contracts/DogeClaimManager.sol) uses Truebit's [Scrypt hash verification](https://github.com/dogethereum/scrypt-interactive) to check its correctness.
-  * If any information provided by the Superblock Submitter is proven wrong or if it fails to answer, the Supperblock is discarded.
+  * If any information provided by the Superblock Submitter is proven wrong or if it fails to answer, the Superblock is discarded.
   * If no challenge to the Superblock was done after a contest period (or if the challenges failed) the superblock is considered to be "approved".
 [DogeClaimManager contract](https://github.com/dogethereum/dogethereum-contracts/contracts/DogeClaimManager.sol) contract notifies [DogeSuperblocks contract](https://github.com/dogethereum/dogethereum-contracts/contracts/DogeSuperblocks.sol) which adds the Superblock to its Superblock chain.
   * Note: [DogeSuperblocks contract](https://github.com/dogethereum/dogethereum-contracts/contracts/DogeSuperblocks.sol) uses a checkpoint instead of starting from dogecoin blockchain genesis.